rahulp7801/rahulp7801/README.md

 🎓 **Class of 2029**
 💻 Studying **Computer Science & Engineering**
-⚡ Passionate about building tech that connects people, solves problems, and sometimes bends the rules (in a good way).
+⚡ Passionate about building tech that connects people and sometimes bends the rules (in a good way).

 ---

 ## 🚀 About Me
-- I love blending **software + hardware** to create solutions that are practical, scalable, and fun.
+- I love blending **software + hardware** to create solutions that are practical and fun.
-- Self-taught a lot of my stack — I believe the best way to learn is to **build and break things**.
+- Self-taught pretty much all of my stack — I believe the best way to learn is to **build and break things**.
-- Outside of code, you’ll probably find me playing basketball 🏀, folding random things out of paper ✂️, or chasing down some obscure fact just because I can.
+- Outside of code, you’ll probably find me lifting heavy weight 🏋🏻‍♂️, folding random things out of paper ✂️, or playing NBA 2K 🏀.

 ---